Ecwid/ecwid-api-docs/includes/_promo_api.md

 - **Limited-time offers**: enable or disable discounts based on a current date
 - **Apply discount to select products**: when customer added a product from *Sale* category, apply 3% discount
 - **Local customer discount**: if customer location is in the same city as a store itself, make a *local discount* of $5
-- **Buy one get one free (BYGOF)**: customer adds two specific products to cart, app applies absolute discount for the cost amount of one of those items
+- **Buy one get one free (BOGOF)**: customer adds a specific product to cart, app adds new free product to cart with JS API.
+Then app applies absolute discount for the cost amount of that free product

 And many more!